metrumresearchgroup/cic-2017/README.md

 in the literature.
-Accordingly, we note that we were not involved in developing any of the models presented here, but acknowledge the authors who not only did the scientific work, but published that work in a way that allowed us to not only read about their models but to also use those models.
+Accordingly, we note that we were not involved in developing any of the models presented here, but acknowledge the authors who not only did the scientific work, but published that work in a way that allowed us to both read about and use their models.

 <a name="epo"></a> **Population Pharmacokinetic and Pharmacodynamic
 Model- Based Comparability Assessment of a Recombinant Human Epoetin